asaikali/spring-observability/config/README.md

 ### Quotes Repository

-The quotes come from the database using Spring Data JPA repository
+The quotes come from the database using a Spring Data JPA repository:

 ```java
 public interface QuoteRepository extends JpaRepository<Quote, Integer> {